mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

 mx_net.initialize()
 ```

-We used the Sequential container to stack layers one after the other in order to
-construct the neural network.
-MXNet differs from PyTorch in the following ways:
+We used the Sequential container to stack layers one after the other in order to construct the neural network.
+Apache MXNet differs from PyTorch in the following ways:

-* In MXNet, there is no need to specify the input size, it will be automatically
-inferred.
+* In PyTorch you have to specify the input size as the first argument of the `Linear` object.
+Apache MXNet provides an extra flexibility to network structure by automatically inferring the input size after the first forward pass.

-* You can specify activation functions directly in fully connected
-and convolutional layers.
+* In Apache MXNet you can specify activation functions directly in fully connected and convolutional layers.

-* You need to create a name_scope to attach a unique
-name to each layer: this is needed to save and reload models later.

-* You need to explicitly call the model initialization function.
+* After the model structure is defined, Apache MXNet requires you to explicitly call the model initialization function.

 With a Sequential block, layers are executed one after the other.
-To have a
-different execution model, with PyTorch you can inherit nn.Module and then
-customize how the .forward() function is executed.
-Similarly, in MXNet you can
-inherit nn.Block to achieve similar results.
+To have a different execution model, with PyTorch you can inherit from `nn.Module` and then customize how the `.forward()` function is executed.
+Similarly, in Apache MXNet you can inherit from [nn.Block](http://beta.mxnet.io/api/gluon/mxnet.gluon.nn.Block.html) to achieve similar results.

 ### 3 --- Loss function and optimization algorithm

+The next step is to define the loss function and pick an optimization algorithm.
+Both PyTorch and Apache MXNet provide multiple options to chose from, and for our particular case we are going to use the cross-entropy loss function and the Stochastic Gradient Descent (SGD) optimization algorithm.

 **PyTorch:**